Select Your Region

 Acrylic Fibers | Acrylic | Minimal chain defects |

-Manufacturers of vinyl polymers often use organic peroxide initiators for free radical polymerization because they are relatively low in cost.
-However, organic peroxides contribute to polymer quality, workplace safety, and manufacturing efficiency issues.
-Vazo™ azonitrile-based radical initiators provide manufacturers a better initiator alternative that creates polymers with less chain defects and tighter molecular weight specifications.
+Manufacturers of vinyl polymers and resins often use organic peroxide initiators for free radical polymerization because they are relatively low in cost.
+However, organic peroxides contribute to issues with polymer quality, workplace safety, and manufacturing efficiency.
+Vazo™ azonitrile-based radical initiators, manufactured in the United States, provide manufacturers with a better initiator alternative that creates polymers with fewer chain defects and tighter molecular weight specifications.
 Vazo™ initiators are also less susceptible to accidental degradation and require fewer reaction conditions for effective use.
-Thus, they are much safer and permit higher efficiency and ease of use than organic peroxide initiators.
+Thus, they permit higher efficiency and are much safer and easier to use than organic peroxide initiators.

 Do you have any questions about Vazo™ or need help selecting the right grade?
 Click below to have one of our product specialists guide you to the right Vazo™ radical initiator solution for your application.